philusdevs/Hykros-Lobby/content/matrices/huang.md

 ![](https://telegra.ph/file/25cdb8ade6eecd8365ce6.png)

-> **2-piece:** Increase final damage by 10% / 12% / 14% / 16%.
-After a Little Green Dragon hits a target with an attack, increase skill damage by 30% for 30 seconds.
-This set effect works in the off-hand slot, only the set with the highest star rating will take effect.
+> **2-piece:** Increase Final Damage by 10%/12%/14%/16%.
+When Little Azure Dragon hits a target, increase Skill damage by 30% for 30s.These effects can activate in the background.

-> **4-piece:** When equipped with at least 1 volt weapon, increase all elemental damage by 28% / 32% / 36% / 40%, and after using any of Meng Zhang's skills/discharge skills, increase crit damage by 20% for 30 seconds.
-This set effect works in the off-hand slot, only the set with the highest star rating will take effect.
+> **4-piece:** When equipped with at least 1 Volt Weapon, increase all Elemental Damage by 28%/32%/36%/40%.
+Using Meng Zhang's Skill/Discharge will increase Crit Damage by 20% for 30s.
+These effects can activate in the background.